MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-c4355.md

 ---
 # Compiler Warning (level 1 and level 4, off) C4355

-> 'this': used in base member initializer list
+> '`this`': used in base member initializer list

-The **`this`** pointer is valid only within nonstatic member functions.
-It cannot be used in the initializer list for a base class.
+The `this` pointer is valid only within nonstatic member functions.
+It can't be used in the initializer list for a base class.

-The base-class constructors and class member constructors are called before **`this`** constructor.
-In effect, you've passed a pointer to an unconstructed object to another constructor.
-If those other constructors access any members or call member functions on this, the result will be undefined.
-You should not use the **`this`** pointer until all construction has completed.
+The base-class constructors and class member constructors are called before `this` constructor.
+This pattern is the same as passing a pointer to an unconstructed object to another constructor.
+If those other constructors access any members or call member functions on `this`, the result is undefined.
+You shouldn't use the `this` pointer until all construction is complete.

 This warning is off by default.
 For more information, see [Compiler Warnings That Are Off by Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).